 Don’t be shy about promoting content.
 The streams of your followers may be moving too fast to catch the first tweet.
 Schedule three or four tweets to your article over a week or two, and consider it done.

 Unless you add tracking code to the links in your email, you won’t be able to separate the traffic from your campaigns in Analytics.
 It only takes a minute to run your links through this tool.
 Enter the Campaign Source (“utility_belt_newsletter”) and Campaign Medium (“email”).
 Now when you look at your Analytics, the traffic from your email will appear as a separate traffic source.
+Here are full instructions on how to use the URL builder for GA4.

 8. MailChimp (or similar Email Service Provider / ESP)